greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 More than 50% of the respondents proposed that manual ways of discovering OSRs are the main method.
 At the same time, demographic factors have no significant impact on this question.
 OSRs identification is mainly a manual activity, less than 10% of the respondents said they have any automatic functionality.

 RQ5: When OSRs are identified, how are they typically handled in industry?
-When considering existing processes and practices for managing OSRs, 73.6% of respondents said they did not consider the needs for manage OSRs during their requirements engineering process.
+For managing OSRs, there are some existing processes and practices.
+When considering this, 73.6% of respondents said they did not consider the needs for manage OSRs during their requirements engineering process.
 At the same time, 73.6% of respondents said they did not have any procedure to deal with OSRs.
 This result can be used as clear evidence of a lack of industry-related OSR processing method, and confirms the need for developing methods for managing OSRs.
 According to the survey answers, more than 60% of respondents think that the identified OSRs should be kept in the requirements document or database, but marked as obsolete.
 Removing OSRS is an undesirable behaviour.

 RQ6: What context factors, such as project size or domain, influence OSRs?
 The result indicates that the larger the projects, the more likely to have a negative impact from OSRs.
 OSRs are more likely to affect large-scale project requirements and very large-scale requirements projects.